DefGuard/docs/deployment-strategies/ova.md

 #### Updating containers manually

-{% hint style="warning" %}
-This only pulls new container images.
-It does not run OVA migrations and does not take a backup, so prefer `dg-ctl upgrade` unless you specifically want an image-only refresh.
-{% endhint %}

 {% hint style="info" %}
 By default the generated Compose config uses a floating Docker image tag pinned to the latest stable major version, for example `2`.